Examples

 1. A service that runs Stable Diffusion.

-4. An Infernet container which collects the prompt, calls the Stable Diffusion service, retrieves the NFT and uploads it to Arweave.
+5. An Infernet-compatible container that collects the prompt, calls the Stable Diffusion service, retrieves the NFT, and uploads it to Arweave.

 Hardware Requirements